Introduction to Multi-Armed Bandits: Hedge Algorithm

-\begin{remark} The same analysis also yields a meaningful performance guarantee which holds with probability $1$.
-Take \refeq{FF:eq:raw} with the same parameters as above: $\alpha=\eps=\sqrt{\ln{K}/2T}$ and $\beta=0$.
-If all per-round costs are in $[0,1]$ interval, then \Hedge satisfies
+\begin{remark} We also obtain a meaningful performance guarantee which holds with probability $1$, rather than in expectation.
+Using the same parameters, $\alpha=\eps=\sqrt{\tfrac{\ln K}{T}}$ and $\beta=0$, and assuming all costs are at most $1$, \refeq{FF:eq:raw} implies that

 \end{remark}